Top Manufacturer of Pyrolysis Machines/Units

 3. Typical oil yields by common feedstocks

-Waste plastics (PE, PP, PS): 70-90% oil by weight of dry material.
-Some plastics like PVC yield less oil and more corrosive gases.
-Mixed plastics will give lower yields than single plastics.
+• Waste Plastics (PE, PP, PS) – 70-90% Oil by weight of dry material.
+Certain plastics such as PVC provide low oil yields and generate corrosive gases.
+Yield from mixed plastics is also lower compared to those derived from single plastics.

-Tires and rubber: 35-45% oil, 30-40% carbon black/char, and the rest is gas.
-Tires contain sulfur and zinc compounds, which impact the oil quality.
+• Tyres & Rubbers – 35-45% oil, 30-40% carbon black/char and the remainder is gaseous.
+Tires contain sulfur and zinc derivatives which affect oil quality.

 4. How to optimize oil yield in operation

-Yield enhancement is primarily an input process control issue.
-Here are some steps that can be followed by the operators.
+Yield improvement is mostly a matter of input control process.
+Here are some measures that should be followed by the operators.

 Flue Gas Purification